 More information on anesthesia can be found in the following resources:

-Article from the National Institutes of Health
+Anesthesia article from the National Institutes of Health

-Article from the National Down Syndrome Society
+Surgery and Down Syndrome article from the National Down Syndrome Society

 Anesthesiology video for health care providers from the Down Syndrome Medical Interest Group